Oat Milk | Everything You Need To Know

 There is some debate over calling things milk that do not fit the traditional definition, but we won’t let that bother us in any way.
 A protein rich drink that looks a little bit like milk?
 That’s good enough for us.

 Many dairy alternatives have made their way into our diets and onto the grocery store shelves over the years.
 The arrival of Oat Milk isn’t as new as you may think, but it has just recently gained mainstream popularity.
 We’re not here to tell you if it’s the right option for you; we just want to fill you in on everything we know!

-OK, so we analyzed both the make-at-home recipes and some popular brands of Oat Milk to get a good grasp on common ingredients.
+OK, so we analyzed both the make-at-home recipes and some popular brands of Oat Milk to get a good grasp on common ingredients and composition.
 ESSENTIALY OAT MILK IS JUST OATS AND WATER.
 There are many other natural ingredients you could add at home for added taste or nutrition.
 Oat milk brands tend to have more extensive processes where they mill the oats, separate the fiber from the bran (in English: remove the shells) and then supplement with added vitamins and flavor.